aneesh87/napsterlikep2p/README.md

 4) When a registered client exists, it moves to server inactive list.
 It remains there until it reopens connection to server from same ip and same port no.

 5) Tested on VCL Ubuntu 14.04 Base images.

+6) The rfc files must be present in PWD (Present Working Directory) of the pclients, which is directory from which clients are run.
+The rfc file name should be in format rfc_<rfcnumber>.